jigyasa1216/jigyasa1216/README.md

 - 🎓 I’m a pre-final year student pursuing **Mechanical and Automation Engineering** from Indira Gandhi Delhi Technical University for Women.

+- 💻 Contact me for teaming up for a hackathon!

 - 👨‍💻 All of my projects are available at: [https://bit.ly/3Dp0yq2](https://bit.ly/3Dp0yq2)

 - 📄 Head on to my blog to read some techy articles: [https://jigyasa1216.github.io/Jigyasa-Blog/](https://jigyasa1216.github.io/Jigyasa-Blog//)